When I set

 that I did not want to buy the catalogue, although the exhibition was very good

 and interesting.
 There were so many guards in attendance that I decided to be really good girl and not take any illegal photographs.
-A few overlaps occurred with the exhibition in Bielefeld in terms of
+A few overlaps occurred with the exhibition in Bielefeld

 My absolute